DarkTechnomancer/darktechnomancer.github.io/README.md

 #### Periodic
 A term coined by discord user stalefish, who wrote an incredible algorithm that calculated a safe window where an entire batch of workers could be deployed without causing any collision.
 This was before `additionalMsec` and `nextWrite` were available, and workers had to rely on sleep for their delays.
 Nowadays, his algorithm isn't so useful, but the principles behind it still apply.

 The logic is essentially this: you want to deploy batches periodically, at a set interval which has been calculated to always be safe.
-Even with `additionalMsec`, stalefish's algorithm still works, and you can actually modify it by trimming out a lot of the accommodations it made for the different durations of H/G/W operations.
+Even with `additionalMsec`, stalefish's algorithm still works, and you can actually modify it by trimming out a lot of the accommodations it made for the different durations of H/G/W tasks.
 If the timing is good for a weaken, it's good for the rest of them too thanks to `additionalMsec`.

 But thanks to `nextWrite` you don't even have to do that.
-We have a way to know *exactly* when it's safe to deploy a new batch: whenever a worker carrying a weaken operation finishes!
+We have a way to know *exactly* when it's safe to deploy a new batch: whenever a worker carrying a weaken task finishes!
 Well, whenever *one* of the weakens finishes.
 If you deployed every time either of them finished, you'd end up with too many simultaneous batches and cause collisions.

-Generally, you can expect to be able to run a number of parallel batches (or depth) based on the space between operations, and the time it takes to perform a weaken operation: `weakenTime / (4 * spacer) = depth`
+Generally, you can expect to be able to run a number of parallel batches (or depth) based on the space between tasks, and the time it takes to perform a weaken task: `weakenTime / (4 * spacer) = depth`

 Once you have that, it's just a matter of seeding the initial queue and then keeping the whole thing running.
 If you've followed up to this point, I should even have to tell you what's required from your workers and controllers, but I'll write it down for old-times sake: